 Most changes in the voice result from a medical disorder, and unfortunately, there are various voice disorders to be had.
 Failure to seek a physician’s care can lead to hoarseness and more serious problems.
 To help protect yourself, learn more about some of the various voice disorders.

 Laryngitis is a swelling of the vocal cords usually due to an infection.
-A viral infection (a “cold”) of the upper respiratory track is the most common cause for infection of the voice box.
+A viral infection (a “cold”) of the upper respiratory tract is the most common cause for infection of the voice box.
 When the vocal cords swell in size, they vibrate differently, leading to hoarseness.
 The best treatment for this condition is to rest or reduce your voice use and stay well hydrated.
 Since most of these infections are caused by a virus, antibiotics are not effective.
-It is important to be cautious with your voice during an episode of laryngitis, because the swelling of the vocal cords increases the risk for serious injury such as blood in the vocal cords or formation of vocal cord nodules, polyp, or cysts.
+It is important to be cautious with your voice during an episode of laryngitis because the swelling of the vocal cords increases the risk for serious injuries such as blood in the vocal cords or formation of vocal cord nodules, polyp, or cysts.

 Vocal Cord Lesions